warrengalyen/ocular/README.md

 I have a very long list of features to implement, some advanced features include:

-deskewing, retinex, automatic red-eye removal, skin smoothing and possibly deblurring.
+retinex, automatic red-eye removal, skin smoothing and possibly deblurring.